Notorious B.I.G. Remembered: the Rap Icon’s Legacy Is About More Than a Rivalry

 Not everyone is a fan of the Notorious B.I.G.'s music.

-This shouldn’t need explaining; no artist can claim that everybody loves them.
-But when an artist dies young–especially in as tragic and violent a manner as Biggie Smalls; there’s a tendency to project ubiquitous fandom as if anyone who’s ever bought a hip-hop album automatically adores the late, great Christopher Wallace.
+This shouldn't need explaining; no artist can claim that everybody loves them.
+But when an artist dies young--especially in as tragic and violent a manner as Biggie Smalls; there's a tendency to project consensus.
+There are some who'd just rather believe in ubiquitous fandom--as if anyone who's ever bought a hip-hop album automatically adores the late, great Christopher Wallace.

 The beef is well-worn territory for even the most peripheral rap fan, but it may be hard for some to recognize that these two artists weren't always intrinsically linked in the public consciousness.
 2Pac had debuted as a solo artist in late 1991 and was a successful rapper and actor before B.I.G. released his first singles.
 And when Biggie dropped "Juicy" in summer 1994 and followed it with his debut album that October, no one was comparing him to 2Pac.
 There was no reason to.
 They were just two rappers who most of the general public had no idea even knew each other.